5061, 24061, rdb968007

 1977

-During January 18th - 20th RDB968007 visited the Redmire branch with three Research vehicles.
+During January 18th - 20th RDB968007 and the Tribometer train visited the Redmire branch, stabling at York when not in use.

-Between March 8th & 10th RDB968007 was active on the Redmire branch, whilst on March 11th RDB968007 was noted passing Newark (ECML) with a test train.
+Between March 8th & 10th RDB968007 was active on the Redmire branch (stabling at York from at least March 7th), whilst on March 11th RDB968007 was noted passing Newark (ECML) with a test train.

 An Open Day at Derby Research Center for staff on September 24th included locomotives RDB968007 & 56001 and HST power car 43062.